OceanSprint/oceansprint.org/docs/activities.md

 Beginner-friendly.

-### Intro to Wing-foiling / Windsurfing - 50€
+### Intro to Wing-foiling / Windsurfing - 80€

-Walk down to the beach and do a 3-hour intro lesson to the new sport of Wing-foiling at the local windsurfing school.
+Walk down to the beach and do a 1.5-hour intro lesson to the new sport of Wing-foiling at the local school.

+Beginner friendly.

+### Intro to Windsurfing - 45€

+Walk down to the beach and do a 1.5-hour intro lesson to the new sport of Windsurfing at the local school.

 Beginner friendly.